PoCInnovation/Workshops/software/08.Express/README.md

 > :bulb: Environment variables are variables used by your operating system in many areas.
 They are visible by typing `env` in your terminal.

 > These variables are used when you deploy an application in production to secure passwords and private identifiers.
-It is therefore essential to know how to use them in your code :wink:
+It is therefore essential to know how to use them in your code 😉

 For this, we will use the package [env-var](https://github.com/evanshortiss/env-var) which allows you to automatically load environment variables from a file: